-A: The program is considered a full-time day program as courses are offered during the day during the week.
-However, theory courses are offered on-line and can be viewed at the student's convenience that day with the exception of scheduled exams.
+A: The program is considered a full-time program with courses offered during weekdays.
+However, theory courses are offered online and can be viewed at the student's convenience with the exception of scheduled exams.
 Lab coursework requires attendance on campus 1 day per week for the first year and 2 days per week the second year.
-Also the student practices in the Diagnostic Imaging Lab 3-4 days per week (typically late afternoon to evening week days and Friday and Saturday day to a total of ~ 8 hours.
+Also the student practices in the Diagnostic Imaging Lab 3-4 days per week (typically late afternoon to evening week days and Friday and Saturday to a total of ~ 8 hours).

-Prerequisite and general education coursework can be taken prior to acceptance and transferred into the program which will lighten the course load.
+Prerequisite and general education coursework can be taken prior to acceptance and transferred into the program which lightens the course load.
 Please note, completion of coursework ahead of time does not guarantee acceptance into the program or shorten the program in length.